osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

 and boundary relations when assembling multipolygons, because the roles are sometimes wrong or missing.

+Relations with more than 32767 members are ignored by osm2pgsql.
+This is due to some internal limitations in the way we store relations in the database.
+The OSM database limits the number of members to 32000, but historically more members were allowed, so keep this in mind if you are working with older OSM data.
+{:.note}

 ### Handling of Incomplete OSM Data

 Sometimes you will feed incomplete OSM data to osm2pgsql.
 Most often this will